2022 AFL Women's draft: Delisted free agency

 The delisted free agency period closed on 25 June 2021.

 Rookie signings

 In the absence of a rookie draft, each club was permitted to sign players that had not played Australian rules football within the previous three years or been involved in an AFLW high-performance program.

 Inactive players

 Draft

-The 2022 AFL Women's draft will take place on Wednesday, 29 June.
+The 2022 AFL Women's draft took place on Wednesday, 29 June.
 The indicative draft order was updated following the sign and trade period:

 Free agency and replacement signings

-Where players were moved to inactive list after the draft had taken place, club were entitled to replace them by free agency signing.
+Where players were moved to the inactive list after the draft had taken place, clubs were entitled to replace them.

+Elevated train-on players

+When 24 or fewer players were available for selection during the season, clubs were permitted to elevate train-on players to their squads, where they would be available for selection in AFLW games.
+This section lists elevations which occurred during 2022 season 7.